8 days trekking along Sermilik Icefjord in East Greenland incl. flights

 You may check on the current weather in Greenland below:

-In summer you may join boat tours, sailing trips, go trekking or hiking, kayaking, whale watching and visiting remote settlements.
-In winter the main activities are Northern Lights hunting, dog sledding, snowshoeing and snowmobiling.
+In summer you may join boat tours, sailing trips or go trekking, hiking, iceberg and glacier exploring, kayaking, whale watching and visiting remote settlements.
+In winter the main activities are Northern Lights hunting, dog sledding, snowshoeing and snowmobiling or you even try sleeping in an igloo.

 The phenomenon of the midnight sun is caused by the tilt of the Earth’s axis and its orbit around the sun.
 This turns the region around and north of the Arctic Circle towards the sun during summer so that it is visible around the clock.